flarestart/rekv/README.md

 import store from './store';

 export default function User() {
-  // name 将被推断为 string 类型
+  // name will be inferred as type string
-  // age 将被推断为 number | undefined 类型 const { name, age } = store.useState('name', 'age');
+  // age will be inferred as number | undefined type const { name, age } = store.useState('name', 'age');

   return (